synedra/katacoda-scenarios/node-stargate/step4.md

 `http :/rest/v2/schemas/keyspaces/workshop/tables`{{execute}}

-Now you can move on and check out the GraphQL API.
+Now you can move on and check out the Document API.